-This opinion piece published by www.CattleNetwork.com, is probably far closer to the truth than the carefully groomed media reports.
+An opinion piece originally published by www.CattleNetwork.com is probably far closer to the truth than the carefully groomed media reports.
 In a nutshell, the article uncovers the weaknesses in the Humane Society’s case against the Olalla, WA, property owner, and then drops the real bombshell ...

 The cash-strapped Kitsap Humane Society has been pleading for donations, without which they’d have to close their doors.
 The article suggests, with reason, that the raid was most likely their "opening fundraiser."